Alethio36/mediastack/docs/vpn-membership.md

 not threaten config integrity.
 Backup *health* (validity, recency) is audited separately in the vpn+backups section, so treating backup-file *ownership* as cosmetic here does not hide a broken backup.

+### Boot/daemon guard (systemd)

+vpn_reattach_guard only runs when the script runs, so a reboot or `systemctl restart docker` — which brings containers back by restart-policy without the script — could leave borrowers on a recreated gluetun's dead namespace with nothing to catch it.
+A oneshot unit, `mediastack-vpnguard.service` (After/Requires=docker.service, WantedBy=multi-user.target), runs `mediastack.sh vpn-guard --boot` on every boot and docker restart.
+It waits (bounded) for gluetun to become healthy first — at boot, containers start asynchronously, so checking too early would race the startup it guards — then runs the same reattach guard.
+It does NOT cover a raw `docker compose up` while the system is already running (only script paths and daemon/boot events).
+The unit is installed unconditionally and idempotently by every `cmd_up` (a removed unit reappears on next `up`), and both uninstall paths remove it.